Vyvanse Patient Tips

 If you are between the ages of 18 and 60, take no other medication or have no other medical conditions, side effects you are more likely to experience include:

-- Insomnia, decreased appetite, stomach pain, irritability, nausea, and dry mouth have all been reported.
-Psychotic thoughts, hallucinations, and manic symptoms have also been reported.
+- Insomnia, decreased appetite, stomach pain, irritability, nausea, and dry mouth are the most common side effects reported.
+Psychotic thoughts, hallucinations, and manic symptoms have also occurred.

 - High potential for abuse and dependence.
 Tolerance to the effects of Vyvanse may develop over time (this means that the same dose no longer produces the same effects).